Cohesion Policy

 Cohesion policy is one of the European Union's most important investment instruments.
 It aims to provide support for the reduction of imbalances between regions.

-Since its inception, the process of European integration had to face the challenge of disparities between the regions that make up it, with particular attention to rural areas, areas affected by industrial transition and areas with natural and demographic disadvantages, as well as the possible impacts resulting from the process of developing the single market.
+From the outset, the process of European integration had to face up to the challenge of disparities between the regions that make it up, with particular attention to rural areas, areas affected by the industrial transition and those that start with natural and demographic disadvantages, as well as the possible impacts arising from the process of developing the single market.

-The Union enshrines among its objectives the strengthening of economic, social and territorial cohesion between the countries of the EU.
-Cohesion policy has become a key lever for moving towards a more balanced growth of the Union, encouraging, among others, job creation, entrepreneurial competitiveness, sustainable development and environmental protection, benefiting all regions and cities in the European Union.
+One of the objectives of the Union is to strengthen economic, social and territorial cohesion between EU countries.
+Cohesion policy has become a fundamental lever for moving towards a more balanced growth of the Union, favouring, among others, job creation, business competitiveness, sustainable development and environmental protection, benefiting all regions and cities of the European Union.

 Cohesion policy is the main investment policy in the European Union.
 Its aim is to reduce the differences between the regions and to promote balanced development throughout the territory.
 To this end, it has a strategic plan and a large investment package that is implemented through different funds.